sandromund/abc_simulation/README.md

 I left out the evaluation part by adding more bees and was surprised that the optimizations still worked well.

+Perhaps the algorithm could also be used to train a neural network in which several neurons support each other, like bees, in a kind of swarm intelligence.

 <p align="center">
     <img src="abc.gif"  width="60%" height="30%">